-Forex trading privileges are subject to review and approval by TD Ameritrade Futures & Forex LLC, member NFA.
+Forex trading privileges are subject to review and approval by Charles Schwab Futures and Forex LLC, a CFTC-registered Futures Commission Merchant and NFA Forex Dealer Member.
 Not all account owners will qualify.

 Doug Ashburn is not a representative of TD Ameritrade, Inc. The material, views, and opinions expressed in this article are solely those of the author and may not be reflective of those held by TD Ameritrade, Inc.